 But what is lacto-fermentation?

-What is lacto fermentation?
+What is lacto-fermentation?

-- prevents the growth of harmful microorganisms and acts as a natural preservative
+- It prevents the growth of harmful microorganisms;

-- promotes the growth of beneficial bacteria in fermented food and in the gut
+- promotes the growth of beneficial bacteria;

-- increases the bioavailability of vitamins, enzymes, other nutrients
+- increases bioavailability of nutrients;

-- makes food easier to digest
+- makes food easier to digest;

 - Correct temperature